jet/propulsion/README.md

 - `Propulsion.EventStore` [![NuGet](https://img.shields.io/nuget/v/Propulsion.EventStore.svg)](https://www.nuget.org/packages/Propulsion.EventStore/).
 Provides bindings to [EventStore](https://www.eventstore.org), writing via `Propulsion.EventStore.EventStoreSink` [Depends](https://www.fuget.org/packages/Propulsion.EventStore) on `Equinox.EventStore` v `2.6.0`, `Serilog`
 - `Propulsion.Feed` [![NuGet](https://img.shields.io/nuget/v/Propulsion.Feed.svg)](https://www.nuget.org/packages/Propulsion.Feed/) Provides helpers for streamwise consumption of a feed of information with an arbitrary interface (e.g. a third-party Feed API), including the maintenance of checkpoints within such a feed.
 [Depends](https://www.fuget.org/packages/Propulsion.Feed) on `Propulsion`, a `IFeedCheckpointStore` implementation (from e.g., `Propulsion.Cosmos` or `Propulsion.CosmosStore`)

+  1. `FeedSource`: Handles continual reading and checkpointing of events from a set ('tranches') of feeds (collectively, a 'source') that a given source can provide a list of (`readTranches` is expected to yield a `TrancheId` list; the Source starts a logical reader thread per Tranche).
+Each Tranche is required to be able to represent its content as an incrementally retrievable change feed with a monotonically increasing `Index` per `FsCodec.ITimelineEvent` read from a given tranche.
+  2. `PeriodicSource`: Handles regular crawling of an external datasource (such as a SQL database) where there is no way (based on either the properties of the data, or of the store itself) to identify the changes since a given checkpoint.
+The source is expected to represent its content as an `AsyncSeq` of `FsCodec.ITimelineEvents`.
+Checkpointing occurs only when all events have been completely ingested by the Sink.

 - `Propulsion.Kafka` [![NuGet](https://img.shields.io/nuget/v/Propulsion.Kafka.svg)](https://www.nuget.org/packages/Propulsion.Kafka/) Provides bindings for producing and consuming both streamwise and in parallel.
 Includes a standard codec for use with streamwise projection and consumption, `Propulsion.Kafka.Codec.NewtonsoftJson.RenderedSpan`.
 [Depends](https://www.fuget.org/packages/Propulsion.Kafka) on `FsKafka` v `1.7.0`-`1.9.99`, `Serilog`
 - `Propulsion.SqlStreamStore` [![NuGet](https://img.shields.io/nuget/v/Propulsion.SqlStreamStore.svg)](https://www.nuget.org/packages/Propulsion.SqlStreamStore/).
 Provides bindings to [SqlStreamStore](https://github.com/SQLStreamStore/SQLStreamStore), maintaining checkpoints in a SQL table using Dapper [Depends](https://www.fuget.org/packages/Propulsion.SqlStreamStore) on `SqlStreamStore`, `Dapper` v `2.0`, `Microsoft.Data.SqlClient` v `1.1.3`, `Serilog`